AntonV0/python-bootcamp/README.md

 # Python Basics – Bootcamp Exercises

 This repository contains a set of introductory Python exercises completed as part of a software development bootcamp.
-The focus of this project is on setting up a professional Python development environment and understanding common developer workflows.
+The project focuses on Python core data types, virtual environments, developer tooling, and common workflows used in professional development.

 ## Exercises Covered

 ### 1. Python Environment Inspection
 - Created a Python script that imports the `sys` module
 - Printed the Python version and executable path
-- Ran the script from the command line to confirm the active virtual environment
+- Confirmed the active virtual environment from the command line

 ### 2. Virtual Environments and Package Management
-- Created a new project folder
-- Set up and activated a Python virtual environment (`.venv`)
+- Created and activated a Python virtual environment (`.venv`)
-- Installed the `requests` package using `pip`
+- Installed third-party packages using `pip`
+- Generated and shared dependencies using `requirements.txt`
-- Verified installed packages using `pip freeze`
+- Simulated a team workflow using `pip freeze` and `pip install -r`

-### 3. Linting with Pylint
+### 3. Linting and Formatting
-- Configured VS Code to use Pylint
+- Configured VS Code to use Pylint for static code analysis
-- Created a script with an unused variable
-- Observed linting warnings in the VS Code Problems tab
+- Observed warnings for unused variables and missing docstrings

-### 4. Formatting on Save with autopep8
-- Configured VS Code to automatically format Python files on save
+- Enabled automatic formatting on save using autopep8
-- Installed and used `autopep8` as the Python code formatter
-- Verified formatting is applied consistently when files are saved

-### 5. Virtual Environment Detection Script
+### 4. Virtual Environment Detection
 - Created a script to detect whether Python is running inside a virtual environment
-- Compared `sys.prefix` and `sys.base_prefix` to determine the execution context
+- Compared `sys.prefix` and `sys.base_prefix` to determine execution context
-- Printed different messages depending on whether a virtual environment is active

-### 6. Formatter and Execution Workflow (UML)
+### 5. Formatter and Execution Workflow (UML)
 - Created a UML sequence diagram illustrating:
   - Writing code in VS Code
-  - Automatic formatting with autopep8 on save
+  - Automatic formatting on save
-  - Running the script in the integrated terminal
+  - Executing Python scripts in the integrated terminal

+### 6. Core Python Data Types
+- Explored Python core data types including:
+  - `int`, `float`, `str`, `bool`
+  - `tuple`, `range`
+  - `list`, `dict`, `set`
+- Used `type()` and `id()` to inspect object identity and behaviour

 ### 7. Mutable vs Immutable Data Types
-- Explored how Python handles mutable and immutable data types
+- Investigated immutable data types (`str`, `int`, `float`, `tuple`, `range`, `bool`)
-- Observed object identity changes using `id()`
-- Compared reassignment behavior for immutable types (string, int, float, tuple, range, bool)
+- Observed how reassignment creates new objects for immutable types
+- Explored mutable data types (`list`, `dict`, `set`)
-- Discussed how immutability affects memory usage and variable references
+- Demonstrated in-place mutation and shared references
+- Compared assignment vs object duplication using `.copy()`

+### 8. Collections and Set Operations
+- Worked with dictionaries to store and update key–value pairs
+- Explored sets and their properties (uniqueness, membership testing)
+- Used set operators:
+  - Union (`|`)
+  - Intersection (`&`)
+  - Difference (`-`)

 ## Tools and Technologies
 - Python
 - Virtual Environments (`venv`)
+- pip
 - VS Code
 - Pylint
 - autopep8